Pacific Park, Brooklyn: Context

-Development
+2000s

-The current project's name, devised by developer Forest City Ratner, relates to the rail yard located between Atlantic Avenue and Pacific Street.
-Officially, the Long Island Rail Road yard is called the "Vanderbilt Yard" by the Metropolitan Transportation Authority (named for Vanderbilt Avenue that crosses over on its way to the Brooklyn Navy Yard).
+Plans for Atlantic Yards were announced on December 10, 2003.
+Its name, devised by developer Forest City Ratner, relates to the rail yard located between Atlantic Avenue and Pacific Street.
+At the time, the development was to include 2,250 residences and some commercial space on Pacific Street from Vanderbilt to Fourth avenues.
+There were also plans for a 20,000-seat arena for the New Jersey Nets.
+Officially, the Long Island Rail Road yard is called the "Vanderbilt Yard" by the Metropolitan Transportation Authority (MTA), named for Vanderbilt Avenue, which crosses over on its way to the Brooklyn Navy Yard.
 The LIRR's nearby Atlantic Terminal station is the westernmost stop of the Atlantic Branch.
 Easy access by rapid transit and suburban rail, and the desirable brownstone housing stock nearby made it a target for speculative development.

-The Pacific Park project is being developed and overseen by Forest City Ratner, an arm of Forest City Enterprises, of Cleveland, Ohio.
+The Pacific Park project was originally developed and overseen by Forest City Ratner, an arm of Forest City Enterprises, of Cleveland, Ohio.
 The original master plan and some individual buildings were developed by architect Frank Gehry.
 Gehry was removed from the project in June 2009.
 After September 2009, the design for what became Barclays Center became a collaboration between Ellerbe Becket and the Manhattan architectural firm SHoP Architects.
-Pacific Park, overseen by the Empire State Development Corporation, is supposed to be a public-private project, Bruce Ratner told Crain's New York Business in November 2009.
+Pacific Park, overseen by the Empire State Development Corporation (ESDC), is supposed to be a public-private project, Bruce Ratner told Crain's New York Business in November 2009.

 In March 2008, principal developer Bruce Ratner acknowledged that the slowing economy may delay construction of both the office and residential components of the project for several years.
 At this point, its design included the arena being surrounded by Miss Brooklyn, a Frank Gehry-designed office building and three residential buildings in its first phase.
 Forest City sent a letter signed by Gehry to CEOs of many of New York's biggest corporations inviting them to be tenants.
 The city and state had provided $58 million of the $300 million promised in public funds for the project.

 On June 23, 2008, the U.S. Supreme Court refused to hear an appeal of the federal eminent domain case.
 The case was refiled in state court, with slightly different arguments, and in November 2009, the project cleared what the New York Times called the "final major obstacle" when the New York Court of Appeals dismissed the final challenge to the legality of eminent domain.
 Further challenges to the implementation of eminent domain ensued, and were dismissed in March 2010.
-The most prominent member of the neighborhood opposition, Daniel Goldstein, agreed under pressure to a settlement in April 2010, allowing for vacant possession, the sale of the Nets to Mikhail Prokhorov, and the release of arena construction bonds from escrow.
+The most prominent member of the neighborhood opposition, Daniel Goldstein, agreed under pressure to a settlement in April 2010.